 #3.
 Use Electrostatic or Microfiber Dust Mop for Hardwood Floors

 Using an electrostatic dust mop will help you collect all of the pet hair which hides between the gaps of hardwood floors.

-Microfiber essentially has little hooks that pick up the smallest particles.
+Microfiber essentially has little hooks that pick up the tiniest particles.

 Be warned, doing this will also pick up a lot of dust.
 You might be surprised by how much of the nasty stuff your floors manage to collect.

 You can buy a good microfiber dust mop at Amazon or your local discount store; they are a lifesaver.

 TIP: Look for microfiber cloths in your dollar shops and attach them to your broom by making a hole in the fabric and pushing the handle through it.